 Community plays an important role in many industries, but is especially beneficial for startup founders.
-EntryPoint guest blogger, Amanda Lewan, Co-Founder and CEO of Bamboo Detroit, recognized the opportunity to help other founders build a network.
-As featured in the 2020 Detroit Entrepreneurial Ecosystem Report, she discusses the importance of building founder-focused community and how Bamboo helps.
+EntryPoint guest blogger, Amanda Lewan, Co-Founder and CEO of Bamboo Detroit, recognized the opportunity to build a founder-focused community.
+As featured in the 2020 Detroit Entrepreneurial Ecosystem Report, she discusses the importance of building a network of founders and how Bamboo helps.

 Guest Post by Amanda Lewan, Co-Founder & CEO, Bamboo

 As I write this, I am at my home office, which is quite different from the busy co-working space we have set up at Bamboo.
 The Coronavirus has recently spread and Michigan is currently hunkered down.

 When we face uncertainty we are reminded to find and value our community.
 Startups are familiar with extreme uncertainty.
 From the day an idea is born we face many obstacles.
 What helps us best navigate these extremes?
 I believe it’s having a network of other founders to talk to.
 Founders and CEOs deeply understand the challenge of building and scaling a company.
 These are some of the best networks of support for an early stage startup to access.